-Helpful Gold Award Links:
+Gold Award Toolkit

-Click here to contact the Gold Award Panel or to schedule your In-Person Presentation
+Click here to schedule your In-Person Presentation

 Looking for information about how girls of all abilities can earn their Gold Award?
 Click here for a special FAQ section, and here to learn more about past projects focusing on children with disabilities.